cogentcore/core/README.md

 ### TODO

-* layout: 2 pass on need scroll bars then extra size then subtract extra size -- also just keep extra size as a field instead of recomputing all the time.
+* need auto-disconnection code in ki, and closing popup should only destroy the Vp and layout, not the menu items -- delete them first then call destroy

+* WidgetBase-- has Controls = Layout -- add to NodeWidget. -- Qt calls them "subcontrols" -- e.g., http://doc.qt.io/qt-5/stylesheet-examples.html#customizing-qspinbox

+* SVGBox, Icon, and XML parsing -- do this right to get icons for things, need for toggle on treeview -- svg box, viewport

 * scrollbars are not centered -- all padding on top / left
-* window needs a "focus vp" for popup viewports that grab focus

 * native UnmarshalXML is not going to be flexible enough to support effective parsing from SVG into corresponding nodes -- going to have to use pi parsing system..

 * which means finishing graphical elements using simple hand-coded Icon's instead of parsing from file, until the tree view and property editor are usable, to then make the parsing workable.

-* SVGBox, Icon, and XML parsing -- do this right to get icons for things, need for toggle on treeview -- svg box, viewport

 * first pass of parser retains a full static []byte string and creates pointers into it as indicies -- don't have to duplicate all that -- actually the go slice system does this sharing already so not a big deal..

-* need disconnection code in ki

 * look into scroll gestures, scrollwheel, etc.
 * tree view should work quite well -- put in a layout and test out..